Chalarangelo/30-seconds-of-python/snippets/without.md

 Function which filters out specified values from a list, returning the remaining values.

-Uses a list comprehension to rewrite the array without the filtered value.
+Uses a list comprehension to rewrite the array without the filtered value. argv is for allowing infinite values to be filtered.

 ``` python
 def without(arr, *argv):